Osmanabad: Dharashiv Caves

-There are two groups of rock-cut caves in Osmanabad city. the first is Chamar rock-cut caves and the other is the Dharasiv Rock-cut caves group.
+There are two groups of rock-cut caves in the city.
+The first is Chamar rock-cut caves and the other is the Dharashiv Rock-cut caves group.
 Chamar Caves are two km away from the city.
 There are two caves dedicated to Hinduism.
 According to Burgess, these are dated to the 6th century CE.
-Dharashiva Caves are Six in number, out of the four are of Jainas and two of Vaishnava caves.
-According to scholars these caves dated to the 6th to 8th century CE.
+There are six Dharashiva Caves.
+Four are of Jainas, and two are of Vaishnava caves.
+According to scholars, these caves dated to the 6th to 8th century CE.

 Dharashiv Caves are 4 km from Osmanabad city and 2 km from Hatladevi Hill Station.
-Dharashiv Caves are dating back to 7th Century A.D.It is a major tourists attraction in Osmanabad.
+Dharashiv Caves are dating back to 7th Century A.D.
+It is a major tourists attraction in Osmanabad.
 The Railway bridge near the tunnel near Osmanabad City is also becoming a tourist destination nowadays.